 Using Écluse: the operator manual

-This is the operator manual for deploying and running Écluse: how to configure it, connect your clients, and fence its network egress so it stays a safe link in your supply chain.
-It's the companion to the internal architecture documents, which explain the why behind everything here.
+This is the operator manual for deploying and running Écluse: how to configure it, connect clients, and fence its network egress.
+It's the companion to the internal architecture documents, which carry the why.

 Status: pre-launch. Écluse is under active development.
 This manual is the configuration and operational contract: the env vars, the config schema, the client setup, and the security responsibilities.
-Features still landing are marked (planned); treat this as the deployment contract, not a claim that every capability below is wired today.
+Features still landing are marked (planned).

 Contents